Trip Leader Job Opportunities

 PLEASE NOTE: Though curriculum taught from the above companies is very similar, there are differences in vocabulary at times.
 The Road Less Traveled has adopted NOLS WMI terminology.
 It will be used at Staff Training for review of skills.
 If you do not take your course with NOLS WMI, we expect you to compare and familiarize yourself with this specific terminology here.
 In particular, we have found the AVPU Scale vs. A+O (1-4) causes confusion for those outside of WMI NOLS.

-For our benefits, job qualifications and to start the application process, click here.
+to start the application process, click here.